Roger & Elke Edwards Digital Photograph Galleries

 BIGHORN MOUNTAINS PHOTOGRAPHY

-With severe storm potential forecast in the southeast Montana and northeast Wyoming region the next day, Elke and I decided to head from Denver up to Buffalo WY on the 15th to get in good position.
+With severe storm potential forecast in the southeast Montana and northeast Wyoming region the next day, Elke and I decided to head from Denver up to Buffalo WY on 15 Jun 7 get in good position.
 This also allowed us to eat a fine meal in Buffalo, and to head up into the Bighorns that evening and the next morning for springtime photography around the Cloud Peak Skyway.
 Neither of us had been in these highlands before, and the experience was well worth the time and effort!
 The bounteous carpets of wildflowers up there were some of the best we've seen.
-Here are some select images from that adventure.
+Here are some select images from that adventure, as well as another "pass through" day trip in 2013--when we decided to come back on the way to Montana storm potential, then encountered some storms right in the mountains.

 Arrowleaf balsamroot (yellows) with purple larkspur